 Dentures restore the appearance and functionality of your smile, including activities such as talking and eating.
-However, since the muscles of your mouth and face must adjust to the appliance, eating with dentures does have a learning curve.
+However, since the muscles of your mouth and face must adjust to the appliance, its a learning curve to eat with dentures.
 Still, when done properly, learning to eat with your dentures can be a positive experience and you'll be back to eating your favorite foods in no time at all.

 If you have questions or concerns about eating with your dentures, please don't hesitate to contact the team at Legacy Dental.
 We are here to support you in any way that you need.

 Dentures are made to function similarly to your natural teeth.
 Therefore, you should ultimately be able to get back to enjoying most of your favorite foods.
 It is important to note that when you first get your dentures, you may have difficulty eating firmer foods as your body adjusts to the feeling of the dentures on your gums.
 When you first get your dentures, you'll want to stick to softer foods, such as:

 When learning to eat with your dentures, you need to avoid the following foods and be sure to consult with the team at Legacy Dental before incorporating them back into your diet:

 When you first get your dentures, eating will be a challenge.
 However, if you keep these tips in mind, the process will be much easier:

 Take it easy

 Start with soft foods that don't require a lot of chewing to eat.
 As you get adjusted to the dentures, you can expect some soreness and tenderness.

 Due to the insulation provided by the denture's materials, they can impact your perception of temperature.
 Therefore, to avoid burning your mouth, you'll want to test the temperature on your lips first.

 When eating, cut your food into smaller pieces or take smaller bites to give yourself time to adjust to the mechanics of chewing with dentures.